rubrikinc/rubrik-modules-for-ansible/docs/quick-start.md

 #### Running the Sample Workflow

-Once `rubrik.yml` is saved within the working directory execute the Playbook with the following statement:
+Once `rubrik.yml` is saved within the working directory, execute the Playbook with the following statement:

 ```
 ansible-playbook rubrik.yml